 In the main Explorer window you now have a number of useful functions.
-If you move your cursor over a disc or a folder containing data, then a blue arrow appears next to it.
+If you move your cursor over a drive or a folder containing data, then a blue arrow appears next to it.
 If it is empty no arrow appears.

-Once the flyout is open you can simply follow tree menus with the mouse cursor.
+Once the flyout is open, you can simply follow tree menus with the mouse cursor.
 Text and images under the cursor will be displayed in a large flyout preview.
 Information on other files will also be displayed in fly-outs and/or in the status bar depending on the file type.
-The standard explorer actions when selecting files, clicking on file names and so on, are not affected and work as normal.
+The standard Explorer actions, when selecting files, clicking on file names and so on, are not affected and work as normal.

 Put your search term in the box and it will act as a mask for the window.
 Here is the window before a search.
 There is merely a light gray text in the search box "Search".

-Here, the term "dll" has been entered in the box while in the main windows directory, the same directory as above.
+Here, the term "dll" has been entered in the box while in the main Windows directory, the same directory as above.
 This hides all files except those containing the search term.

 These are the default keyboard shortcut assignments.

 |Ctrl + Alt + Left||Go back to start|

 |Ctrl + Alt + Right||Go forward to end|